-A Blue Clue In Medieval Teeth May Bespeak A Woman's Artistry Circa 1,000 A.D.
+A Blue Clue In Medieval Teeth May Bespeak A Woman's Artistry Circa A.D.
+1000

 "Basically all that remains are the stone foundations.
 A broken comb was found, but almost nothing else," Warinner says.
 "There are no books that survived.
 There's no art that survives.
 It's known only from a handful of scraps of text that mention it in passing."

 She and a colleague were examining the teeth of skeletons from this community's cemetery to see what had been preserved in the dental calculus, or tartar.
-Tartar forms from sticky plaque that traps remnants of food, bacteria and even pollen, and then hardens over time.
+Tartar forms from sticky plaque that traps remnants of food, bacteria and even pollen and then hardens over time.

 "It's really an extraordinary material," Warinner says.
 "It's actually the only part of your body that fossilizes while you're still alive."

-Her colleague, Anita Radini, of the University of York in the United Kingdom, spotted something bright blue in the dental sample from this woman.
+Her colleague Anita Radini, of the University of York in the United Kingdom, spotted something bright blue in the dental sample from this woman.

 "It was absolutely unbelievable.
 It almost looked like there were robins' eggs on the microscope slide — they were such vibrant blue particles," Warinner recalls.
 "I remember joking around at the time that maybe we discovered an artist painting with lapis lazuli."